-To view your iCloud backups, go to Settings > [your name] > iCloud > Manage Storage > Backups.
-To delete a backup, choose a backup from the list, then tap Delete Backup.
+To view your iCloud backups, go to Settings > [your name] > iCloud > Manage Account Storage > Backups.
+To delete a backup, choose a backup from the list, then tap Delete & Turn Off Backup.

-Note: If you turn on an iCloud feature (such as iCloud Photos or Contacts) in Settings > [your name] > iCloud, its information is stored in iCloud.
+Note: If you turn on an app or feature to use iCloud syncing (in Settings > [your name] > iCloud > Show All), its information is stored in iCloud.
 Because the information is automatically kept up to date on all your devices, it's not included in your iCloud backup.
 (See the Apple Support article What does iCloud back up?)